 The third layer!
 LOL

 I know, it doesn’t look like much.
-Next you go through and blog any places that you’ve missed with random colors.
+Next you go through and blot any places that you’ve missed with random colors.
 Since there is no real formula for blotting, you don’t have to worry about messing up!
 Do the same along the edges.
 I forgot to get pics, sorry!

 Little show stealer, she found the markers and went to work.
 Then she decided she had to have a pic while I was taking the finishing shots, thought I’d share with ya! 😀